azeemwaalikhan/TestProject/README.md

 Twitter .NET C# Sample Application
 =======

+This application is built with Visual Studio Professional 2013, used .Net Framework 4.5.
-This sample console application uses Application-only authentication (OAuth 2.0) to get twitts from Twitter REST API.
+Application uses Application-only authentication (OAuth 2.0) to get twitts from Twitter REST API.
+To successfully run this app, you need to use your twitter credentials in web.config.